sidney-cardozo/AI-sentiment-prod/Terraform-eks/README.md

 # Using Terraform to build the architecture

-Use `terraform init` and then `terraform apply` to build your EKS cluster up on amazon
+Use `terraform init` and then `terraform apply` to build your EKS cluster on amazon.

 Configure your kubectl to connect with the cluster (config_map_aws_auth and kubeconfig)